-Under the bill, if the purpose of a drug or device is not indicated on a prescription for that drug or device as required by the bill, a dispensing pharmacist would not be responsible for ascertaining the purpose or determining whether the patient opted out of its inclusion on the prescription.
-The bill would require the California State Board of Pharmacy to adopt revised regulations providing additional technical guidance regarding the format and manner in which a pharmacist is to incorporate drug or device purpose indications on the standardized, patient-centered, prescription drug label.
+Under the bill, if the purpose of a drug or device is not indicated on a prescription for that drug or device as required by the bill, a dispensing pharmacist would not be responsible for ascertaining the purpose or or, on or after January 1, 2022, determining whether the patient opted-out of its inclusion on the prescription. in to a drug or device purpose indication.
+The bill would require the California State Board of Pharmacy to adopt-revised regulations by January 1, 2022, providing additional technical guidance regarding the format and manner in which a pharmacist is to incorporate drug or device purpose indications on the standardized, patient-centered, prescription drug label.